 Many people who go through the divorce process are surprised to find out that they have to share their pension plan, 401(k), IRA and other retirement accounts with their spouse.
 Retirement savings are often the most significant assets a person owns.

-At The Siemon Law Firm, our divorce and retirement lawyers are here to protect your interests if you are going through or planning a divorce in Georgia.
-With offices in Alpharetta, Cumming and Atlanta, we represent men and women throughout Northern Georgia.
+At The Siemon Law Firm, our divorce and retirement lawyers are here to protect your interests if you are going through or planning a divorce.
+We represent men and women throughout Atlanta and Northern Georgia.

 Isn’t My Retirement Account Mine?

 Even though your retirement account is in your name alone, it is considered marital property.
 In Georgia, all assets accumulated after your marriage are marital property and are subject to equitable distribution.

 For many people, retirement assets will consist of two parts:

 - The portion accumulated before your marriage is separate property and doesn’t have to be shared with your spouse.